 If you choose influencers that have followers that would be interested in what your selling, after doing this, you should have around 500-1000 Facebook fans.

 "1000 - 5000 Facebook fans?
 Vance, I here to make money, not to jerk off over how many fans I have!"

 I know, I thought that too.
 But I soon discovered just how important social proof is in Latin America.
 In countries where people are hesitant to buy online in the first place, you need a solid fan base to lend legitimacy to your business.
 Only then will people eventually feel confident enough to buy from you.
 Keep in mind that your first sales will very likely be driven by social media, so neglect it at your own peril.
-In my experience, people only started buying from me once I reached 2000-3000 Facebook fans.
+In my experience, people only started buying once I reached 2000-3000 Facebook fans.